Parent of a Current Student

 Our office works closely with Residential Life to ensure that qualifying students receive reasonable accommodations related to residential life.
 Students should apply for housing first, and indicate their requests needs there.
 The student must also register with our office and go through the Housing Request process.
 Most of the time that involves a committee which consists of a representative from AEC, Res Life, Health Services, and Counseling.
 Committee meetings are typically held once every couple of weeks and decisions are communicated to the student in most cases on the same day via email notification.
 In the case of a Request for Release from Housing, it is important for parents to know that students should never enter in to legal agreements, leases etc. with outside entities before the housing committee has met.

 If you'd like to remain in the communication loop with general campus information, calendars, updates and activities, we strongly suggest involvement in the Parent Association.

 Additionally, if you happen to be a Tech Alum, you may wish to learn more about our Alumni Association.

 While our door is always open, and we are willing to assist or connect you with appropriate resources on campus, we suggest that parents refrain from directly calling course instructors.
 Faculty have a strong preference and appreciation for student independence and we have found them very willing to talk with students about concerns.

-If you need additional information please do not hesitate to contact the Office of Disability Services by emailing email@example.com or calling 931-372-6119.
+If you need additional information please do not hesitate to contact the Accessible Education Center by emailing firstname.lastname@example.org or calling 931-372-6119.
 We are here for you!